 6. Purchase Your Bitcoin

 Remember to exercise caution: always remember to invest only in the amount of Bitcoin that you feel comfortable with losing money on, and start slowly.
-Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.